bhecquet/qualityBoard/README.md

 The Second widget summarize *Jira* issues.
 A summary of the issues numbers, by priorities and status, is above a tab describing all the issues.
 As in the *SonarQube* widget, a link to the Jira issues is available on the issue description, and in the priorities and status count.
 It is also possible to add filters to the tab.

-In the *Jenkins* widget will display the name, status and excecution time of a given job.
-A link to the job the *Jenkins* server will also be available.
+In the *Jenkins* widget displays the name, status and excecution time of a given job.
+A link to the job the *Jenkins* server is also available.

 ## First Use